IvoOVerhoeven/ATCS_Practical1/README.md

 │   │       some functions for finding similar sentences in the embeddings.
 Again, not actually used │   └── visualization.py
-│           plenty of modules for pretty visuals in the Analysis notebook ├── modules
+│           plenty of modules for pretty visuals in the Analysis notebook ├── models
+│   │     code that combines modules into coherent structure (PyTorch-Lightning) │   └── InferSent.py
+│         sentence encoder.
+Allows for forward pass on SNLI, or encode method for general purpose sentence encodings ├── modules
 │   │     individual PyTorch modules for sentence encoders │   ├── classifier.py